Guernsey-Creative/todo-interview/README.md

 Make a fork of this repo on your own GitHub account and then clone it down to your personal computer.

 You should be able to spin this app up using `yarn install` and `yarn start` (or `npm` if you prefer).
-If you have trouble, please don't hesistate to reach out.
+If you have trouble, please don't hesitate to reach out.

 ## Important Project contents